 - Name of the drug

-- Prescribing doctor’s phone number
+- Prescribing provider’s phone number

-- Prescribing doctor’s fax number (if available)
+- Prescribing provider’s fax number (if available)

 Enhanced Prior Authorization4 (Step Therapy)

 Your plan includes a process called enhanced prior authorization for certain prescription drugs, which means you may be asked to try a different drug first.
-Your doctor or pharmacist can call Capital Blue Cross at the phone number listed on your member ID card to start enhanced prior authorization.
+Your provider or pharmacist can call Capital Blue Cross at the phone number listed on your member ID card to start enhanced prior authorization.
 You can also start the process by calling the Member Services number on your member ID card or through your secure account.

 Drug Quantity Management Program

 Your plan also includes quantity limits for certain prescription drugs to support safety.
 These drugs will be noted on your formulary.
 If your prescription is written for more than the allowed quantity, your pharmacy will only fill up to the allowed amount.
-Your doctor can request an exception to quantity limits by calling the number on your Capital Blue Cross member ID card.
+Your provider can request an exception to quantity limits by calling the number on your Capital Blue Cross member ID card.

 Generic Substitution Program